arin-deloatch/Predicting-Drug-Ratings-Based-on-Patient-Review/README.md

 <!-- ABOUT THE PROJECT -->
 ### Project Description

-Using the Drug Review dataset from the <a href="https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com">UCI Machine Learning Repository</a>, our application displays the development of an end-to-end statistical analysis.
-During our statistical analyses, we used Python 3.11 and a few popular libraries for data manipulation, visualization and statistics.
-With the use of these libraries, we were able to remove unwanted features from our dataset that we did not want to include in our analysis.
-We were also able to split our population into samples and incorporate randomization in the process.
-With this code, you'll be able to conduct similar analyses with the Census dataset as well as change features, test alternative approaches and plot the results!
+Using the Drug Review dataset from the <a href="https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com">UCI Machine Learning Repository</a>, our application includes the development of an end-to-end statistical analysis and model development with multiple algorithms.
+During development, we used Python 3.11 and a few popular libraries for data manipulation, visualization and model development.
+The intent of this project is to determine if it is possible to accurately predict a drug’s rating (out of 10) based on the review that a patient left by leveraging natural language processing (NLP) techniques along with supervised classification algorithms.
+There are two separate approaches for the problem at hand.
+One approach consists of using all 10 individual ratings (E.g., 0-10).
+The alternative approach consists of grouping ratings into buckets based on their rating (E.g., 0-2, 3-5, 6-8, 9-10).
+The reasoning behind the use of supervised learning lies in the fact that the data being used to make predictions is already labeled.
+The use of NLP stems from the need to convert the patient’s text-based review into a format that the computer can understand.
+A combination of algorithms and techniques will result in a classification model that accurately predicts a drug’s rating based on a patient’s review.

 <!-- Installation and Running the Project -->
 ### Installation and Running the Project